Here’s how you can create an EU company with EU banking (anywhere on Earth)

 A step-by-step guide for using Estonia’s e-Residency programme to become a location-independent entrepreneur.

-This article contains the most up-to-date advice from the e-Residency programme when it was last edited in January 2018.
+This article contains the most up-to-date advice from the e-Residency programme when it was last edited in February 2018 to include updated FATF lists.
 In this article:

 — Who is e-Residency for?